Skip to Content

 Call the Sheriff's Office Traffic Unit to request increased traffic patrol in your area.
 Click here for the phone numbers.

 Yes.
-Calls to 911 on a cellular phone are free.
 Do not try to pursue a drunk driver or place yourself in any danger.
 When you call, you will be asked for a description of the car, its location and direction.

 Telecommunicators are trained to get as much information as possible to determine the nature of the problem and its seriousness.
-On emergency calls, the Telecommunicator already has sent the information to a dispatcher while continuing to ask additional questions.
+On emergency calls, help is already on the way while the telecommunicator continues gathering information.

 Getting Information or Help

-If a person is injured in an accident and unable to call, the police agency handling the accident will notify his family.
-Traffic crashes in the municipalities of Deltona and Debary are handled by the Sheriff's Office.
-Crashes in the unincorporated areas, as well as Pierson, are handled by the Florida Highway Patrol.
-The other municipalities within Volusia County handle the traffic crashes within their jurisdictions.
+If a person is injured in an accident and unable to call, the police agency handling the accident will notify the family.
+Many traffic crashes in Volusia County are handled by the Florida Highway Patrol or municipal police departments.
 You may call the Sheriff's Office, local office of the Florida Highway Patrol or the appropriate city police department for information.

 Call the Volusia County Branch Jail booking office at (386) 254-1540 or click here for more information.

-Call the District Office of the Deputy who took your report.
-Please have your case number and the investigator's name available, if possible.
+Call the district office or the deputy who took your report.
+Please have your case number and the deputy or detective's name available, if possible.
 For a list of these numbers, click here.

 This question and others regarding firearms in the State of Florida are answered in the Florida Firearms Guide.
 A copy of the laws relating to firearms is included in each concealed weapons application packet.